Anyolite/anyolite/README.md

 #### Bugfixes

-* [ ] Enums are falsely tracked in the reference table
+* Enums are now correctly tracked in the reference table

 ### Version 0.10.0